-Addons and Themes, together referred to as “plugins” or “addons” for short, are installed into SCIPIO ERP using the drop-in addons/ and themes/ component container folders, respectively.
+Addons and Themes, together referred to as “plugins” or “addons” for short, are installed into Scipio ERP using the drop-in addons/ and themes/ component container folders, respectively.
 These have specially modified framework integration to allow better self-containment and expression of dependencies.
 Some addons require extra configuration and some may be composed of more than one component, but many can work out-of-the-box.

-Usually the best way to integrate addons into your project is using the Git version control system, which allows to customize the addons while maintaining the ability to merge changes from upstream if needed.
+The official way to integrate addons into your project is using the Git version control system, which allows to customize the addons while maintaining the ability to merge changes from upstream if needed.
 It is possible to manually drop-in the addons into the project, but this is rarely appropriate except for demoing purposes.

 We provide access to Git repositories for the addons.
-Upon placing an order for an addon or receiving enterprise access, you will be provided with a SCIPIO ERP Gitlab account, a way to add an SSH key to your account, and a link to the Git repository for the addon.
+Upon placing an order for an addon or receiving enterprise access, you will be provided with a Scipio ERP Gitlab account, a way to add an SSH key to your account, and a link to the Git repository for the addon.

 - Git 2.0 or greater command line client or equivalent (commands may run on older versions, but not recommended) – to determine, run: